tadd/gnome-wayland-fix-window-op.so/README.md

 ## Usage

 1. `make`
-2. Launch any GTK3 application with `LD_PRELOAD=gnome-wayland-fix-gdk-window.c`
+2. Launch any GTK3 application with `LD_PRELOAD=$PWD/gnome-wayland-fix-gdk-window.c`
+3. Enjoy your ordinary and normal desktop life
-3. Wait for the canonical specs and impls
+4. Wait for the canonical specs and impls to remove this hack

 ## Tricks